Most Walkable Chicago Neighborhoods 2026 — Walk Scores & Prices

 WYLT Editorial·April 29, 2026

 Chicago is one of the few American cities where you can genuinely live without a car.
 But not all of it.
 Walk scores vary wildly by neighborhood — and so do home prices.
-Here are the five most walkable neighborhoods in Chicago right now, what they'll cost you, and what you're actually getting.
+Here are the most walkable neighborhoods in Chicago right now, what they'll cost you, and what you're actually getting for the money.

 1. The Loop / West Loop — Walk Score: 98